MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-walkthroughs.md

 This article describes different ways to see how device control works.
 Beginning with default settings, each section describes how to configure device control to achieve certain objectives.

-## Step 1: Explore the default state of device control
+## Explore the default state of device control

 By default, [device control](device-control-overview.md) is disabled and there are no restrictions on which devices can be added.
 The auditing of basic device control events is enabled for devices that are onboarded to Defender for Endpoint.
 This activity can be seen in the [device control report](device-control-report.md).
 Filtering on the built-in **PnP Audit Policy** shows devices that are connected to the endpoints in the environment, as shown in the following screenshot: